georgewatson/georgewatson.me/privacy_policy.md

 probably near where your history is stored.
 You could also choose to browse in Private/Incognito mode.

-You can opt out of analytics by sending the
+You can opt out of
+some third-party analytics by sending the
 [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) (`DNT`) header with your HTTPS request.
 You can probably enable this in your browser's settings.
-This will prevent the Google Analytics code from being loaded, and is also respected by Disqus.
+This is respected by some partners such as Disqus.

 You can disable embedded widgets such as Disqus comments and Twitter timelines by disabling JavaScript in your browser,